microsoft/Excel-Labs/README.md

 `LABS.GENERATIVEAI` allows you to reference other cells in your workbook, and it can be called inside any Excel cell or named formula in the workbook.

-See [LABS.GENERATIVEAI function](/labs-generative-ai/README.md) for more information.
+See [LABS.GENERATIVEAI](/labs-generative-ai/README.md) for more information.

 ## Platform support